pgailinas/videoqa-representation-comparison/docs/05_Generate_CLIP_Text_Representations.md

 ## Outputs

-- Shared `clip_text` representation dataset containing normalized 512-dimensional representations for all generated questions and answer choices.
+- Shared `clip_text` representation dataset containing one normalized 512-dimensional question–answer representation for each candidate answer.
 - Shared `clip_text` representation summary report.
-- Representation validation report.
+- Representation validation results.
-- Representative CLIP text representation records.
+- Representative CLIP question–answer representation records.
 - Shared representation artifacts for downstream representation-based VideoQA experiments.

 ## Processing Workflow

 - Initialize the notebook environment and load shared project configuration.
-- Configure shared CLIP text representation generation.
+- Configure shared CLIP question–answer text representation generation.
 - Verify the runtime environment.
-- Prepare the selected NExT-QA annotation dataset and construct normalized text input records.
+- Select either a development annotation subset or the complete NExT-QA annotation dataset.
+- Construct five combined question–answer text records for each annotation, one for each candidate answer.
 - Load the pretrained CLIP text encoder.
-- Generate normalized CLIP text representations for questions and answer choices.
+- Generate normalized CLIP question–answer candidate representations.
+- Validate record counts, metadata, embedding dimensions, and embedding values.
-- Validate the generated representation dataset.
+- Save representation artifacts locally.
-- Save representation artifacts locally and optionally promote full-dataset artifacts to the shared Google Drive representation directory.
+- Promote representation and summary artifacts to the shared Google Drive directory when full-dataset generation is enabled.
 - Generate a representation summary report.
-- Display representative CLIP text representation records.
+- Display representative CLIP question–answer representation records.
 - Summarize notebook outputs and generated artifacts.

 ## Notes

-- This notebook generates shared `clip_text` representations only; video representations are generated separately by Notebooks 04 and 06.
+- This notebook generates shared `clip_text` representations only; video representations are prepared separately by Notebooks 04 and 06.
-- One question representation and five answer-choice representations are generated for each NExT-QA question.
+- One combined question–answer representation is generated for each candidate answer.
+- Each NExT-QA annotation therefore produces five CLIP text representation records.
+- The combined text input contains the complete question and one candidate answer.
-- Shared `clip_text` representations are generated once and reused by both representation-based VideoQA methods.
+- Shared `clip_text` representations are generated once and reused by the representation-based VideoQA methods.
-- Notebook 07 combines the shared `clip_text` representations with either `clip_video` or `autoencoder_video` representations using the common Fusion MLP classifier.
+- Notebook 07 combines these text representations with either `clip_video` or `autoencoder_video` representations using the configured scoring or classifier method.
+- Development mode generates representations for a reproducible sample of annotation records from the configured evaluation split.
-- Development mode supports workflow validation and experimentation, while full-dataset mode generates the reusable shared representation artifacts used throughout the project.
+- Full-dataset mode generates representations for all available NExT-QA annotation records and writes the reusable shared artifacts to Google Drive.